Technology. It’s changing our lives and changing the environments and wild animals and places that surround us.

-Utilizing tracking technology by ways of geolocators and satellites provides researchers with in-depth accounts of when and where birds are moving and where they tend to stop along the way.
-This gives researchers and organizations like the Boreal Songbird Initiative a clear picture of ideal habitats they may have otherwise missed and gives them an opportunity to include them in the conversation for potential protection.
+Utilizing tracking technology byways of geolocators and satellites provides researchers with in-depth accounts of when and where birds are moving and where they tend to stop along the way.
+This gives researchers and organizations like the Boreal Songbird Initiative a clear picture of ideal habitats they may have otherwise missed and given them an opportunity to include them in the conversation for potential protection.

-As we wrote about last week, nocturnal migration can be a challenge not only for birders, but also for those conducting vital research on the migration patterns of many songbirds.
-Radar and audio sorting highlights vital rest stops so many nocturnal migrants rely on each year.
+As we wrote about last week, nocturnal migration can be a challenge not only for birders but also for those conducting vital research on the migration patterns of many songbirds.
+Radar and audio sorting highlights vital rest stop so many nocturnal migrants rely on each year.

 Perhaps the most important piece of technology we have today is that of citizen-generated data.
 By sharing sightings and observations from around the world at any given time during the year, researchers are able to identify patterns, shifts in migration and shifts in distribution.

 One of the major breakthroughs stemming from the data derived from these various forms of technology is shift in understanding surrounding flyways here in North America.
 Once regarded as highways, or traditionally-stable routes that particular birds followed south each year, the flyways are now regarded to exemplify rivers, or ever-changing pathways in the sky based on external and traditionally environmental factors.